signorpipo/wle-pp/README.md

     - you can switch it to false, by might not be able to use properly some of the features which assume it to be true
     - having the pose forward fixed means that objects like the hands or the head have the forward in the direction they are looking at
     - this is true by default in the Wonderland Engine only if you are ok with having the forward as negative Z
-  - ○ all components from the Wonderland Engine and from PP are always registered and therefore added to your final bundle project
+  - ○ all components from the Wonderland Engine and from PP are always registered and therefore added to your final bundled project
     - this is just to make it simplier, instead of having to specify the dependencies on components if u want to add them at runtime
     - customizable with an advanced setup of the library
   - ○ extensions, which are a way to add more features to a type, are injected on some types like the Wonderland Engine `Object` or the Javascript `Array`